dishank19/deepscribe-evals/README.md

 - **SummaC (threshold 0.45)** – fast transcript vs. AI gate; below-threshold rows suggest hallucination risk or missing transcript coverage.
 - **ROUGE-L (flag < 0.2)** – low lexical overlap with the gold note; often signals omitted sections or entirely different content.
 - **BERTScore F1 (flag < 0.3)** – low semantic similarity to the gold note; catches paraphrased omissions that ROUGE might miss.
 - **LLM Judge** – richest signal: factuality, completeness, coherence, fluency, issues, and gold-note coverage.
+Each row stores the clinician baseline (treated as the 5/5 reference) and the AI−gold delta so you can see how far the generated note trails the gold note.

 Evaluator Quality & Synthetic Data
 ----------------------------------